call

 Mission

-Provide people who have disabilities with the highest standard of service in ways that best suit their individual aspirations and outcomes.
+Provide people and their whānau within the disability community the highest standard of service in an integrated manner that supports their individual values, aspirations and outcomes

 Values